Promenade House | FORM / Kouichi Kimura Architects

 The internal space has been planned to have a long narrow hallway, with which your body senses the site geometry.
 As you proceed along the hallway you will see the spaces spread out one after another.

 The long hallway is extended from the entrance on the first floor, led by the footlight through the dining and living rooms, and connected to the raised study at the very end.

-It reaches to the idyllic view seen through the large opening of the study where the tapered line of sight from the entrance is opened up.
+It reaches the idyllic view seen through the large opening of the study where the tapered line of sight from the entrance is opened up.

 On the second floor, two hallways are planned to be extended from the staircase that has a top light.

-One has a green wall aiming for color effect.
+One has a green wall aiming for a color effect.
 The vivid green hallway surrounds the balcony, giving an impression of cleanliness to the adjacent bathroom and washroom.

-The other is connected from the kid room through the bed room to the bridge at the open-ceiling space.
-It is designed to control light; the light through the light transmissive curtain separating the kid room, or the sunlight from the high-side light in the open ceiling space leads you forward.
+The other is connected from the kid room through the bedroom to the bridge at the open-ceiling space.
+It is designed to control light; the light through the light-transmissive curtain separating the kid room, or the sunlight from the high-side light in the open ceiling space leads you forward.
 The end of the hallway becomes a bridge, and the ladder installed there connects the upper and lower spaces to produce continuity.